Dog food sold by Walmart is recalled because it may contain metal pieces

 Those who purchased the impacted dog food should stop using it and contact the the company for a return.
 Mars Petcare can be reached at 1-800-525-5273 or by visiting https://www.pedigree.com/update.

-Mars is working with Walmart in the four states where the product was distributed to ensure the recalled food is taken off store shelves, it said.
+Mars worked with Walmart in the four states where the product was distributed to ensure the recalled food was taken off store shelves, it said.

 Extraneous pieces of metal as well as plastic are a frequent source of food recalls.
 The Department of Agriculture earlier in the month issued a public health alert due to worries raw pork chorizo products might be contaminated with hard plastic and metal, and H-E-B last month recalled ice cream due to potential metal fragments in cups of Creamy Creations.